 2019 – today

 Returning the logo to its roots.
 The company returned the logo, first created in 1993.
-Throughout its history, the company has absorbed smaller firms, and Reebok has always maintained a focus on technology.
+The company has absorbed smaller firms throughout its history, and Reebok has always focused on technology.
 That direction of development should be associated with a recognizable logo.

 Reebok: Interesting Facts